taocpp/json/doc/README.md

 ### Objects

-Objects model ordered sequence of key-value pairs where they keys are strings.
+Objects model ordered sequence of key-value pairs where the keys are strings.

 Objects are stored as `std::map< std::string, Value >`.